DollyPopat/OptimalGhost/README.md

 .
 It’s a very bare-boned web application based on jQuery and the MVC Ajax support offered by Spring 3.
 .
-I used Maven 2 but the pom file is so simple that there should not be any problem building it with Maven 3
-.
-I tested the application using java version 1.6.0_21 and Tomcat 5.5.28.
-Just in case there is any problem, there is a pre-built war file included in the ZIP file I sent .
 There is no configuration involved.
 You can access the application using this url as an entry point: http://127.0.0.1:8080/optimalghost
 .
-I didn’t check the code using Sonar but I’m pretty sure that I have reached quite a high test coverage.
-In fact I’m using nyctalopia in my tests… ;-) .
 The algorithm of game resolution is based on the construction of a tree.
 First this tree is post-order traversed to find which nodes are goals for every player and then it is pre-order traversed again to prune it.
 All the nodes not logical from a computer player point of view